Photo Credit Scott Rokis

-As I mentioned, there are way too many stories to tell, so please share them among yourselves and celebrate together, at the next race, in our online community, or wherever and with whomever you congregate.
-Congratulations to those that ran fast, ran slow, ran all your loops or just managed a few this time – it is a transcendent gift no matter the terrestrial outcomes.
+As always, there are way too many stories to tell, so please share them among yourselves and celebrate together, at the next race, in our online community, or wherever and with whomever you congregate.
+Congratulations to those that ran fast, ran slow, ran all your loops or did a couple less than planned – it is a transcendent gift no matter the terrestrial outcomes.

-After each race we receive dozens of kind emails, I try to make sure we pass some of these on to our volunteers who deserve all the credit.
+After each race we receive dozens of kind emails, I make sure to pass some of these on to our volunteers who are integral to executing on all of this…

-I believe all but two of our volunteer photographers have submitted their photos from the race.
-For those of you that are unfamiliar with how much work it is to process photos (especially the number that they shoot) that is a crazy fast turnaround.
-The other couple of galleries should be available within a few days, so please check back.
+All of our volunteer photographers have submitted their photos from the race.
+For those of you that are unfamiliar with how much work it is to post-process photos (especially the number that they shoot) that is a crazy fast turnaround.
 Please keep in mind that some of our photographers sell their photos, some make low res images available for free and sell the high res versions, some will accept tips and some give away the high res images for free.
 Please look for notes / prompts for each photographer / gallery.
 All of them put a ton of time into it and have a pile of expensive gear that makes this possible.
-As always it is good form to always credit (by name) and thank photographers for the photos you are sharing on your social media or elsewhere.
+As always it is good form to credit (by name) and thank photographers for the photos you are sharing on your social media or elsewhere.
 If you want to use photos for commercial purposes please contact the photographers directly or contact me if you are unable to find their contact information.
 If you are a photographer or aspiring photographer and you would like to come shoot some time, please contact us, we would love to have you. https://www.zumbroendurancerun.com/photos/

 Sweatshirts, T-Shirts, Hats and More for Sale:

-Please be sure to check out our awesome sponsors.
-Besides Salomon I suppose (who is awesome!), these are all small to medium sized local businesses.
-We have real relationships with all of these businesses and most of the owners and/or employees are personal friends.
-Kurt Decker from Twin Cities Running Company was heading up Aid Station 2 / Central Assembly for us as he has for many years (pancakes or pot-stickers anyone?), most of our other sponsors had folks volunteering or running as well.
+Please be sure to check out our awesome sponsors and partners.
+All of the owners and/or employees are personal friends.
+Kurt Decker from Twin Cities Running Company once again headed up Aid Station 2 / Central Assembly.
+Jess from Salomon was actually able to loan out some shoes to a racer who forgot theirs!
+Most of our other sponsors and partners had folks volunteering or running.

 Twin Cities Running Company